govau/service-manual/content/standard/8-make-source-code-open/why.md

 - avoid lock-in
 - stop duplication
 - increase transparency
-- add benefits, from improvements by other developers.
+- add benefits, from improvements by other developers